Recording events

 Introduction

-If you haven't yet done so, check out the Fundamentals guide for key data collection concepts.
-Before diving in, make sure you’ve already added the Prepr tracking code to your web app.
+If you haven’t yet done so, check out the Fundamentals guide for key data collection concepts.
+Before recording events, make sure you’ve already enabled Prepr tracking in your web app.

 Tracking content items